balderdashy/sails-docs/concepts/ORM/Attributes.md

 > * Column types are entirely database-dependent.
 Be sure that the `columnType` you select corresponds to a data type that is valid for your database!
 If you don&rsquo;t specify a `columnType`, the adapter will choose one for you based on the attribute&rsquo;s `type`.
 > * The `columnType` value is used verbatim in the statement that creates the database column, so you can use it to specify additional options, e.g. `varchar(255) CHARACTER SET utf8mb4`.
 > * If you intend to store binary data in a Sails model, you&rsquo;ll want to set the `type` of the attribute to `ref`, and then use the appropriate `columnType` for your chosen database (e.g. `mediumblob` for MySQL or `bytea` for PostgreSQL).
 Keep in mind that whatever you attempt to store will have to fit in memory before being transferred to the database--there is currently no mechanism in Sails for streaming binary data to a datastore adapter.
 As an alternative to storing blobs in a database, you might consider streaming them to disk or to a remote filesystem like S3, using the [`.upload()` method](http://sailsjs.com/documentation/concepts/file-uploads).
+> * Keep in mind that custom column options like `CHARACTER SET utf8mb4` in MySQL can affect a column&rsquo;s storage size.
+This is especially relevant when used in conjunction with the `unique` property, where you may have to specify a smaller column size to avoid errors.
+See the [`unique` property](http://next.sailsjs.com/documentation/concepts/models-and-orm/attributes#?unique) docs below for more info.

 ##### autoIncrement